mckennapsean/dissertation/chapters/framework.md

 We have identified four overlapping, critical activities for designing visualizations for real-world problems and
 applications: understand, ideate, make, and deploy.
-As shown in [@fig:nm-comparison], three of the four activities map to several levels of the nested model, implying that a specific design activity can be used to make different types of visualization design decisions.
-Conversely, a designer focusing on just one type of design decision will often move through different activities; thus, the culmination of a complete visualization could involve moving through this framework in a complex, iterative, and *multilinear* fashion.
+As shown in {*@fig:nm-comparison}, three of the four activities map to several levels of the nested model, implying that a specific design activity can be used to make different types of visualization design decisions.
+Conversely, a designer focusing on just one type of design decision will often move through different activities; thus, the culmination of a complete visualization could involve moving through this framework in a complex, iterative, and _multilinear_ fashion.
 By multilinear we mean that a process combines forward, linear movement with cyclic, backwards, and parallel movements.
 Next, we articulate the unique motivations and artifacts for each of